UmarBashir0002/taskOfRopStam/README.md

 2.  cd suboxone-landing

-3.  npm install
+3.  npm i  -f

+4. npm i   react-simple-maps  -f

-4.  npm start
+5.  npm start

 The application will be available at http://localhost:3000.

-echo "# taskOfRopStam" >> README.md
-git init
-git add README.md
-git commit -m "first commit"
-git branch -M main
-git remote add origin https://github.com/UmarBashir0002/taskOfRopStam.git git push -u origin main